 Before you start a debt settlement program, it’s essential to get educated on what it entails and if it’s the best option for you.
 This is why Freedom Debt offers free consultations with IAPDA-certified debt consultants to help you understand your options and come up with a roadmap for becoming debt-free.

 There are five steps in Freedom Debt’s debt negotiation program:

 During a phone consultation, an expert will go through your credit to help you decide if debt settlement is right for you.
-They will create a plan to approach your credit, customizing the Freedom Debt relief program to fit your needs and budget.
+They will create a plan to approach your credit, customizing the debt relief program to fit your needs and budget.

-You’ll start building up savings in a dedicated FDIC-insured account to your name.
+You’ll start building up savings in a dedicated FDIC-insured account.
 Most creditors won’t take you seriously unless you have some savings you can offer, so this step is essential.
-The account is to your name, and only you can control the cash there.
+The account is in your name, and only you can control the cash there.